|

 reputation for Georgia's finest tailwater trout fishery.

-Both wild and
+wild and

-stocked brown and rainbow trout take flies of all kinds on the Toccoa , while our
+take flies of all kinds on the lower Toccoa , while our

 anglers follow